farblos/yet-another-teensy-makefile/README.md

 - Lacks the Blinky example (but this readme comes with instructions to set one up, anyway)

-- Extracts and uses compiler flags, linker flags, and other useful information directly from Teensyduino's `board.txt`

-- Keeps all that information overridable at different levels of granularity

-- Handles the assembler files that come in recent Teensy core libraries

-- Natively supports upload with `tycmd` from [Koromix/tytools](https://github.com/Koromix/tytools) (no big deal, but looks nice in this list, anyway)
+- Natively supports upload and monitoring with `tycmd` from [Koromix/tytools](https://github.com/Koromix/tytools) (no big deal, but looks nice in this list, anyway)

 - Comes with instructions and procedures to set up a minimum Teensy development environment from a full Arduino and Teensyduino installation

+- Extracts and uses compiler flags, linker flags, and other useful information directly from Teensyduino's `board.txt` and keeps all that information overridable at different levels of granularity

 - Initially based on and inspired by [apmorton/teensy-template](https://github.com/apmorton/teensy-template)